cyrilondon/rover-project/rover-web/README.md

 }
 ```

-You can do a curl with the following URI and data
+You can call this method by executing a Curl with the following URI and data

 ```java
 curl -v  POST -H "Content-Type: application/json" -d "{\"uuid\": \"53567a5d-a21c-495e-80a3-d12adaf8585c\", \"width\": 5, \"height\": 5}" http://localhost:8080/game/v1/plateau/initialize